 In some situations, we have contracts with individual or groups of primary care physicians for an actuarially determined, fixed, per-member-per-month fee under which physicians are paid an amount to provide all required medical services to our members.
 This type of contract is referred to as a "capitation" contract.
 The inability of providers to properly manage costs under these capitation arrangements can result in the financial instability of these providers and the termination of their relationship with us.
 In addition, payment or other disputes between a primary care provider and specialists with whom the primary care provider contracts can result in a disruption in the provision of services to our members or a reduction in the services available to our members.
 The financial instability or failure of a primary care provider to pay other providers for services rendered could lead those other providers to demand payment from us even though we have made our regular fixed payments to the primary provider.
-There can be no assurance that providers with other providers.
-Any of these events may have a material adverse effect on the provision of services to our members to our members with other providers.
+There can be no assurance that providers with whom we contract will properly manage the costs of services, maintain financial solvency or avoid disputes with other providers.
 Any of these events may have a material adverse effect on the provision of services to our members and our results of operations, financial position, and cash flows.